Antypodish/Unity_Jobs_TimingTest/README.md

 Main thread no burst
 - Branching using ?
 2 ms
 - No branching 5 ms
-- No branchign with if 6 ms
+- No branching with if 6 ms
 - Branching if else 7 ms

 Parallel For With burst
 - Branching using ?
 9 ms
 - No branching 22 ms
-- No branchign with if 10 ms
+- No branching with if 10 ms
 - Branching if else 10 ms